conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 Back in [Conan 1.8 blog post]https://blog.conan.io/2018/10/11/New-conan-release-1-8.html() release we introduced a so called "Plugin System".
 Reading some of the feedback from users we soon realized that although it was a very useful feature, it wasn't exactly a plugin mechanism.
-Normally a is something more general and powerful that replaces or complements the functionality of a tool in a wider way.
+Normally such a mechanism is something more general and powerful that replaces or complements the functionality of a tool in a wider way.

-Instead, the feature was design in the philosophy on having a way of doing pre and post actions between certain Conan events.
+Instead, the feature was designed with the philosophy on having a way of doing pre and post actions between certain Conan events in mind.
 This was very similar to [git hooks feature](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), so we decided to rename them after and consider developing a real plugin system in the future.

 ## Status of Hooks

-As you may know, hooks were release to give users a way perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to customize part of the Conan behavior.
-This view has not change and we strongly believe they make a lot of sense for people using Conan inside a company or organization that want a custom behavior when building all of their packages.
+As you may know, hooks were released to give users a way perform additional tasks besides the usual actions in Conan like exporting, building, uploading... and even to customize part of the Conan behavior.
+This view has not changed and we strongly believe they make a lot of sense for people using Conan inside a company or organization that want a custom behavior when building all of their packages.

 However, companies aren't the only ones that can benefit from the power of custom actions in Conan but also the open source community.
 Hooks are very convenient when it comes to linting syntax in recipes, checking for missing attributes like licenses, ensuring proper application of settings and so on.

-In [recent releases](https://docs.conan.io/en/latest/changelog.html) we have introduced some minor improvements and fixes for hooks although usability remains almost the same.
+In [recent releases](https://docs.conan.io/en/latest/changelog.html) we introduced some minor improvements and fixes for hooks although usability remained almost the same.
 Hooks can now be installed in different folders under the *hooks* folder in the configuration, allowing users to have multiple hooks living together and avoiding naming collision.
 This structure may come handy when reusing modules in modules or storing additional files such as licenses, readmes, requirement files...

-Therefore, activation of hooks can now be done with a path to the hook interface (LINK TO DOCS):
+Therefore, activation of hooks can now be done with a path to the hook interface:

 *conan.conf*
 ```